 Preamp Tubes deal with much less current than Power Amp tubes, and therefore, they can last a much longer time and rarely need to be changed.
 Tubes do occasionally go bad, but some manufacturers claim that their Preamp Tubes will last 10,000 hours or more.

 It’s not uncommon for Preamp Tubes to last the lifetime of the amplifier, with only a need to change them if you want to change the amplifier’s sound.

-You will need to change the tube if it goes bad, but preamp tubes can last a very long time and rarely, if ever, go bad and need to be changed.
+Preamp tubes can last a very long time and rarely – if ever – go bad and need to be changed.
 The only real reason to change preamp tubes in your amplifier is if you’re looking for a different tone, and want to try different types of tubes to achieve this.

 The easiest, and best, way to tell if any tube is bad is to use a testing device called a Tube Tester.
 A Tube Tester is the only way to be positive about the condition of your tubes, but there are a few things you can look for if you don’t have one.

 - Tubes need to be heated to work properly, so you can check to see if the filament in the tube is working by looking for a soft orange glow.
 Sometimes the filament is well hidden and you won’t be able to see it, but you should also notice heat coming from the tube itself.
 If there is no heat, and no glow, the tube is no good.